ajh416/RayTracer/README.md

-# CPU RayTracer made by [ajh416](https://github.com/ajh416)
+# CPU (soon to be GPU) RayTracer made by [ajh416](https://github.com/ajh416)

-## Currently supports spheres and planes as the only shapes, with support for triangle meshes in the works.
+## Currently supports spheres, planes, triangles and boxes.
+I intend to add more objects such as triangle meshes at some point.

 ### Inspired by [RaytracingInOneWeekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), [PBRT](https://pbr-book.org/), and [TheCherno](https://youtube.com/TheCherno) RayTracing series.